R0mb0/PIVPN_GUI/Submit/README.md

 </details>

-For this last operations, the operator can only fill the user name field (reported by the table) to doing its.
+For these last operations, the operator must fill in the user name field (as shown in the table) to proceed.

 ##### ⚠️ Warnings

-- Is not posssible enable an user that has been disabled because it's "end date" has been passed.
+- It is not possible to enable a user that has been disabled because their "end-date" has passed.
-- In way to restore an user, it must be delected and re-added with updated dates.
+- To restore a user, they must be deleted and re-added with updated dates.

-When the operatos has finished his operations, the application must remain opened in way to permit at a second application's thread to check the user status day by day.
-If the application is closed the "VPN" will continue to work if the computer is on.
+When the operator has finished their operations, the application must remain open to allow a second thread within the application to check the user status daily.
+If the application is closed, the "VPN" will continue to work as long as the computer remains on.

-#### Subsequent launch after the first
+#### Subsequent Launch After the First

-If after the first launch the application will restore the last memory state before the close, permitting to operate normally.
+After the first launch, if the application is closed and reopened, it will restore the last memory state before closing, allowing normal operation.

 </details>